plippe/blog/_posts/2019-08-01-swagger-pet-store-with-rust.md

 ---

 And this concludes my first real Rust project.
 The full code is available on [GitHub](https://github.com/plippe/swagger-pet-store-rust), but I wouldn’t recommend it.
 It is quite unsafe, with `unwrap` in many places.
-The variable ownership, and references are probably wrong.
+The variable ownership and references are probably wrong.
 It also lacks basic functionalities, like database interactions.

-I seem to have plenty more to learn, and that is really exiting.
-I look forward to improve this project as I get better.
+I seem to have plenty more to learn, and that is exciting.
+I look forward to improving this project as I get better.